CraftAcademyLabs/coach-guides/miscellaneous/self_assessment/general_personality.md

 **Passion for the work** This is a tricky one.
 Many employers think that true programmers **must** be “computer geeks”, spending their time gaming, building servers or creating apps for friends.
 While this passion isn't a necessity, it's often a way to find top-shelf candidates.
 People that attend our bootcamp are not code obsessives with no other dimension to their personality.
 They do not devote every single moment of their life to coding and the don't live the stereotyped developer lifestyle.
 But we still argue that they are passionate - in a way that makes them, in a long run, more valuable to an organisation than people who code every second of every day.

-Bootcamp graduates are highly self-motivated, change-embracing and intelligent problem solvers with a broad set of skills and experience.
+Bootcamp graduates are self-motivated, embrace challenge and are intelligent problem solvers with a broad set of skills and experience.
 They have the self-confidence to make an informed choice about pivoting into a new profession and planning for the long term.
-They are also tough - tough enough to make it through a bootcamp, an endeavour that not only require them to learn a completely new skill-set but quite often reassess their whole approach towards how they function as professionals.
+They are also tough - tough enough to make it through a bootcamp, an endeavor that not only requires them to learn a completely new skill-set but quite often reassesses their whole approach towards how they function as professionals.

 Being able to do all that takes a lot of courage, determination, motivation and .., yes, passion.